MoiColl/Tree_of_life_2020/Hand in 2/README.md

 Hint: use MEGA to define subgroups in the datasets with each subgroup containing the sequences from the clade you want to examine for dN/dS and compute a mean dN/dS within those subgroups.

 2.3.
-Do you conclude that this gene has been under positive selection, negative selection or neutrality.
+Do you conclude that this gene has been under positive selection, negative selection or neutrality?
 If there were parts of the gene positively selected, would you expect to see that signal with the tests performed?
 How could you test for that?

 ## 2. Solve Chapter 9 exercises from Nielsen and Slatkin book